Check for solution:

 Unlocking possibilities

 The grid in Sudoku is always changing.
-Every time you place a digit, a number of possibilities open on other blank spaces.
-Check the ones immediately affected by the filled cell and you might find their answer right away.
+Every time you place a digit, several possibilities open on other blank spaces.
+Check the ones immediately affected by the filled cell, and you might find their answer right away.
 Pay attention to the neighboring squares also, as their structure is very likely to have changed too.

 Don’t try to guess